Proof mining and probability theory: Introduction

 One of the most crucial features of the new metatheorems presented in this paper is that they provide the first concrete logical explanation of the uniformities of extractable bounds observed in the previously mentioned proof mining case studies, which were found to be independent of the measure, the underlying set and the algebra.
 As in the case of the first modern metatheorems mentioned before, this relies on a specific extension of the notion of majorizability due to Howard, which utilizes the probability content (or measure) to provide a corresponding notion of majorizability for the new abstract types.
 In particular, we want to note that this is the first time in proof mining that an extension of Howard's majorizability notion to abstract spaces is utilized that does not rely on any metric structure of the underlying spaces.\\

 Besides guaranteeing this high degree of uniformity of the extracted bounds, these metatheorems for probability theory further elucidate the extent of the phenomenon of so-called proof-theoretic tameness in the sense of Kohlenbach \cite{Koh2020} (see also \cite{Mac2005,Mac2011} for related discussions of such phenomena), i.e.\ they show that also in the context of probability theory, one observes the empirical fact that most proofs, although in principle being subject to well-known G\"odelian phenomena, nevertheless ``seem to be tame in the sense of allowing for the extraction of bounds of rather low complexity''.
 Concretely, a crucial aspect of the approaches to various notions from probability theory taken here is that they avoid the computational strength inherent in some of the fundamental objects involved in this field (like the strength of comprehension needed to deal with countably infinite unions or Borel measurable functions, among other things) via the use of intensional methods and in that way, the complexity of the extractable information depends on (and can be a priori bounded in terms of) the complexity of the principles used in the corresponding proof and is not artificially high due to the abstract use of such notions.
-In that way, while the main base system taken in this paper is one that contains large amounts of comprehension (to illustrate the potential strength of systems which are amenable to proof mining methods), the approach taken here does not rely on these strong principles at all and thus can also immediately be developed over suitably weak subsystems (as e.g.\ the collection of systems introduced in \cite{Koh1996b} based on the Grzegorczyk hierarchy \cite{Grz1953}) where most of the mathematics discussed here can be similarly carried out but where then bounds of correspondingly low complexity could be guaranteed and so the approach chosen here for these notions provides the right system to illustrate this apparent tameness of the area.\footnote{Compare this in particular to the different approach by Kreuzer \cite{Kre2015} towards extracting computational content from proofs in measure theory which, while being more limited in the scope of analyzable theorems, also in particular did not enjoy any of the uniformity or tameness features of the present approach.}\\
+In that way, while the main base system taken in this paper is one that contains large amounts of comprehension (to illustrate the potential strength of systems which are amenable to proof mining methods), the approach to the various objects from probability theory taken here does not rely on these strong principles at all and thus can also immediately be developed over suitably weak subsystems (as e.g.\ the collection of systems introduced in \cite{Koh1996b} based on the Grzegorczyk hierarchy \cite{Grz1953}) where most of the mathematics discussed here can be similarly carried out but where then bounds of correspondingly low complexity could be guaranteed and so the approach chosen here for these notions provides the right system to illustrate this apparent tameness of the area.\\

-As mentioned briefly before, the last two sections will further substantiate the applicability of these systems.